-13.2.
+14.2.
 Your holiday entitlement

-The company's holiday year runs from 1 January to 31 December.
+The Company's holiday year runs from 1 January to 31 December.
 If your employment starts or finishes part way through the holiday year, your holiday entitlement during that year shall be calculated on a pro-rata basis rounded up to the nearest.

-Unless otherwise set out in your employment contract, you are entitled to 20 days' paid holiday in each holiday year, or the pro rata equivalent if you work part time.
-In addition you are entitled to take the usual public holidays or days in lieu where we require staff to work on a public holiday.
+Unless otherwise set out in your employment contract, if you work continuously for 1 year, you are entitled to take a minimum of 6 days' paid holiday in each holiday year, or the pro rata equivalent if you worked less than a year.
+In addition, you are entitled to take the usual public holidays or days in lieu where we require staff to work on a public holiday.

 Except as set out in this policy, holiday entitlement must be taken in accordance with the applicable law.
-Any holiday not taken by the end of the period provided by the law cannot be paid in lieu unless at the termination of your employment.
+Any holiday not taken by the end of the period provided by the Company cannot be paid in lieu unless at the termination of your employment.

-13.3.
+14.3.
 Taking holiday